Check out our list of the top 10 small cars to lease or buy that are fun to drive, cheap to run, and packed with tech.

 The Volkswagen Polo is simply brilliant.
 Effortless to drive, spacious and offered with an excellent range of petrol engines, the Polo is the best excuse you’ll ever need for downsizing your daily driver: it's basically like a slightly more compact Golf.

-The Polo offers a Tardis-like interior that provides comfortable transport for up to four large adults and the boot is large, too.
+The Polo offers a Tardis-like interior with comfortable space for up to four adults and the boot is large, too.
 Downsides?
 It isn't as fun to drive as some and there's no hybrid option, but it’s safe, predictable and comfortable on the move.
 The 1.0 TSI is also one of the best turbocharged three-cylinder petrol engines you can buy.

 "The sixth-generation Volkswagen Polo is still at the top of the small car tree"